Naageswar/terraform-zero-2-mastery/README.md

 Understand the concept of workspaces and their role in managing different environments.
 Learn how workspaces aid in isolating configurations.

-#### Creating and Switching Between Workspaces
+#### Creating and Switching BetIen Workspaces

-Learn how to create new workspaces and switch between them using terraform workspace commands.
+Learn how to create new workspaces and switch betIen them using terraform workspace commands.
 Understand their significance in environment management.

 #### Using Workspaces for Environment Management